UgUnaii/FeelingAnimals/README.md

 ![Fox image](https://cdn-raw.modrinth.com/data/r7gLMvcl/images/91cd69d02b19ec5956809584c3c7bb390ef8cae5.gif)
 ![Goat image](https://cdn-raw.modrinth.com/data/r7gLMvcl/images/0e0a5968c834e172419064ba6d02772ae7409672.gif)

 ## ❓ FAQ
 You can use this plugin for any server that you like.
-You are not obligated to credit the plugin if you will use it in a video or something like that, altough you can if you want.
+You are not obligated to credit the plugin if you will use it in a video or something like that, although you can if you want.